oslokommune/okctl/userdocs/src/help/using-okctl-with-aws-access-key.md

 subjects:
   - apiGroup: rbac.authorization.k8s.io
     kind: User
-    name: someone@email.com
+    name: clustowner@email.com
   - apiGroup: rbac.authorization.k8s.io
     kind: User
     name: someone@email.com

 ```

-Under `subjects`, add a list of all the users who shall have access to the cluster.
-This should be the same list as in `mapUsers` mentioned above.
+Under `subjects`, edit the list so that it contains all the users who shall have access to the cluster.
+This should be
+the same list as in `mapUsers` mentioned above.

 Then run